Railway flora

 Horsetail fleabane, Ringsted Railway Station, Zealand (top), and Skanderborg Railway Station, Jutland, both Denmark.
 (Photos copyright © by Kaj Halberg)

-This species, previously known as Senecio jacobaea, is native to the entire Europe, southwards to North Africa and Turkey, and thence eastwards to the Ural Mountains and Central Asia.
+This biennial or perennial, previously known as Senecio jacobaea, is native to the entire Europe, southwards to North Africa and Turkey, and thence eastwards to the Ural Mountains and Central Asia.
 It has also been introduced accidentally to many other places and is often considered a troublesome weed, mainly due to its toxicity to cattle and horses.
 It usually grows in dry grasslands and other open places.

-Popular names of this plant include stinking willie and mare’s fart, alluding to the unpleasant smell of the leaves.
+The name tansy ragwort refers to the foliage, which somewhat resembles that of tansy (Tanacetum vulgare, see below).
+Popular names also include stinking willie and mare’s fart, alluding to the unpleasant smell of the leaves.

 Common ragwort, Copenhagen Central Station, Denmark.
 The other plants are common mugwort (Artemisia vulgaris) and false oat-grass (Arrhenatherum elatius).
 (Photo copyright © by Kaj Halberg)